Analysis of market weights under volatility-stabilized market models: A skew-product decomposition result

 \subsection{Weights in a subset of the market}

-So far our analysis has considered the entire vector of market weights.
+Thus far, our analysis has considered the entire vector of market weights.
 It is often not possible to deal with all the stocks in a single large market.
-Transactions are expensive and the different market indices often concentrate on a chosen sub-collection of stocks.
+Transactions are expensive and the different market indices often concentrate on a chosen subcollection of stocks.